zinom55/travelingSalesman/README.md

 # Traveling salesman problem
 ## How to run the code
 **tsp.R** and **tsp.C** are files solving the traveling salesman problem.
 Choose the R code for understanding purpose, since comments are available.
 Further here, for illustration reasons, pictures are drawn automatically.
 The C-code is an equivalent implementation, to speed up the calculation.
-More advanced computations like the examination of the solution on different parameters can be done.
+Here more advanced computations like the examination of the solution on different parameters can be done.

----
 To run **tsp.R** the package ***combinat*** and ***scatterplot3d*** have to be installed.
 In R do **source("tsp.R")** to run the script.
-The data in file bier127.tsp is automatically loaded and saved as variables **x** and **y**.
+The data in file beer127.tsp is automatically loaded and saved as variables **x** and **y**.
 With this done following functions are now available:

 - **random(x,y)** - Chooses a random connection between all places and calculates the total distance to travel.
 - **brute(x,y)** - Finds the best connection using brute force.
 WARNING!
-This is not recommended on such a large dataset.
-Only try this on data with a few places.
+This is not recommended on such a large data set.
+Only try this on data with corresponding to a few places.
 - **sa(x,y)** - Suggest a "best" connection using simulated annealing.
 - **sa_time(x,y)** - Same as sa(x,y), but now a additional time component is used to increase the complexity of the problem.

-**bier127.mp4** shows a video of the actual algorithm, while finding the optimized path with respect to the distance.
-The final result can be seen in **bier.pdf**.
+**beer127.mp4** shows a video of the actual algorithm, while finding the optimized path with respect to the distance.
+The final result can be seen in **beer.pdf**.
 In the following a rough explanation of the implementation is given.

 ## Project